kiba/Writings/for_science/chp10_wine_and_dine.md

 ***
 **Mayumi Yoshizawa**
 **Shopping Distract 9, Sidonia**
+**April 4, 2015**

-For Security Police agent Yoshizawa Mayumi, this street was...just like any other shopping district.
+For Security Police agent Yoshizawa Mayumi, this street was...just like any other shopping districts.
 There was absolutely nothing special about it, for it was part of her life for as long she remembered.

 But for the ancestral couple, it was the same yet different.
 In some way, it might as well not be on a seed ship traveling between star systems.

 There were barber shop, beauty saloons, restaurants, clothing stores, law offices, cafes, video game arcades, teahouses.
 The same as it was on Earth.

-At the same time, there were difference.
-Everyone, for instance, everyone virtually wore the same clothes, white pants, white shirts, and a belt.
+At the same time, there were differences.
+Everyone, for instance, everyone virtually wore the same clothes, white pant or skirt, white shirt, and an emergency belt.

-No one, not even the ancestral pairs, was unique to this.
+Even the ancestor couples she was currently escorting were not exemt from the uniforms.
 It was just the fact of life on the last known bastion of humanity.

 But for officer Yoshizawa, she wasn't thinking much, other than what she had witnessed and took part in yesterday.
-Simply put, her team were ordered to conduct 'espionage' against citizens of a foreign power, for the purpose of 'national security' and 'security of humanity'.
+Simply put, her team were ordered to conduct 'espionage' against 'citizens of a foreign power', for the purpose of 'national security' and 'security of humanity'.

-Behind all that nice-sound justification was the fact that she invaded someone's privacy last night without a warrant or a court hearing, a virtually unprecedented activity.
+Behind all that nice-sound justification was the undenible invasion of someone's privacy last night without a warrant or a court hearing, unprecedented in the history of Sidonia.

-Yet, this was what nation-state actors did.
-They spy, steal, blackmail, coerce, and tempt to protect their self-interest.

-And now, for the first time in thousand of years, Sidonia was doing the same thing.
+Yet, this was what nation-state actors used to do.
+They spy, steal, blackmail, coerce, and tempt to protect their self-interest, and Sidonia was doing the very same dirty deeds.

 The Sidonians were complete amateur in tradecraft.
 The couples, even more so.
 Their flimsy information security measures were no match for Sidonian technologies, refined after thousand of years of technological evolution.

-Through all of this, she felt dirty, ashamed, and guilty.
-But it was necessary, she told herself.
+Through all of this, she felt dirty, ashamed, and guilty even as she tried to tell herself how very necessary it was.

 And if it all went according to plan, one day there will be a real intelligence service conducting operations, with real spies situated in the territory of foreign power across realities.